 ** ALL LOCATIONS REQUIRE: All dogs must be on a leash when on a hotel or B&B’s property and not in your room.
 No pets are allowed in pools, beverage areas, eateries, fitness rooms, or other guests’ rooms.
 Call your hotel or B&B to discuss your dog’s breed and ascertain if any policies have changed as of this writing.

-Dog Friendly Wineries and Tasting Rooms
+Dog Friendly Wineries and Wine Tasting Rooms

-In town, there are 14 tasting rooms which are dog friendly.
-These include Blanchard Family Wines, Cartographic Wines, Coursey Graves, Davis Family Vineyards, DH Gustafson Family Vineyard, Hudson Street Wineries, Kobler Estate Winery, La Crema, Longboard Vineyards, Portalupi Wine Company, Selby Winery Tasting Room, Stephen & Walker Winery, Stonestreet Tasting Room, and Thumbprint Cellars.
+In town, there are 14 tasting rooms which are winery dog friendly.
+These include Blanchard Family Winery, Cartographic Wines, Coursey Graves, Davis Family Vineyards, DH Gustafson Family Vineyard, Hudson Street Wineries, Kobler Estate Winery, La Crema, Longboard Vineyards, Portalupi Wine Company, Selby Winery Tasting Room, Stephen & Walker Winery, Stonestreet Tasting Room, and Thumbprint Cellars.

 All of these tasting rooms are conveniently located in the downtown Healdsburg area.
 Many of them are located right around Fountain Square.
 Be sure and check out our Tasting Room Map to easily locate and navigate to these tasting rooms.

 As for dog friendly wineries, there are 34 located close to Healdsburg.
-They include: Lambert Bridge, Alexander Valley, Armida, Bacigalupi, Bella Vineyards, Cast Wines, Chateau Diana, DeLorimier Winery, Dutcher Crossing, F. Teldeschi, Foley, Fritz, Landmark, Martorana, Matrix Winery, Mazzocco Sonoma, Medlock Ames, Merriam Vineyards, Michel-Schlumberger, Mill Creek, Moshin Vineyards, Porter Creek, Quivira, Reeve, Rochioli, Rodney Strong, Starlite, Stonestreet, Stuhlmuller, Thomas George Estate, Trione, Truett Hurst, Unti, and ZO Wines.
+They include: Lambert Bridge Winery, Alexander Valley, Armida, Bacigalupi, Bella Vineyards, Cast Wines, Chateau Diana, DeLorimier Winery, Dutcher Crossing, F. Teldeschi, Foley, Fritz, Landmark, Martorana, Matrix Winery, Mazzocco Sonoma, Medlock Ames, Merriam Vineyards, Michel-Schlumberger, Mill Creek, Moshin Vineyards, Porter Creek, Quivira, Reeve, Rochioli, Rodney Strong, Starlite, Stonestreet, Stuhlmuller, Thomas George Estate, Trione, Truett Hurst, Unti, and ZO Wines.

 Dog Friendly Restaurants

 Most of Healdsburg’s restaurants allow for service animals.
 However, some of our restaurants are extremely Fido friendly and have staff who love having happy, carefree critters to love-up and brighten their day.
-Most of these dog friendly restaurants have patio space available to facilitate their new furry friend’s visit.
+Most of these dog friendly restaurants have patio space or outdoor seating available to facilitate their new furry friend’s visit.
 A few even allow your pet indoors.

 Here are two restaurants where you may be allowed to bring your pooch indoors, which is good to know, especially when it’s raining.
 The Wurst Restaurant regularly allows dogs indoors, and El Farolito may allow pups indoors as long as your table is by the door and the number of patrons is low (probably best to visit them with a pup during off-hours).